Understanding required minimum distribution (RMD) rules

 - Inherited untimely: If the inheritance is not moved into your inherited account by December 31 the year after the original account owner passed away, then it was inherited untimely.

-- Rollover: A rollover is a transfer of assets from one retirement account to another without having to pay taxes.
+- Rollover: A transfer of assets from one retirement account to another without having to pay taxes.

-- Disclaim: To disclaim means that you give up your right to receive an inheritance.
-If you choose to do so, whatever assets you were meant to receive are passed along to the next designated beneficiary.
+- Disclaim: You give up your right to receive an inheritance.
+Whatever assets you were meant to receive are passed on to the next designated beneficiary.